kavingray/wp-ui/readme.txt

 Shortcodes should be entered into the wordpress post editor's HTML mode.
 WP Visual mode editor can insert additional paragraph `<p>` tags before and after the shortcodes, thereby rendering those invalid.

+= My Accordions seems to be broken, with para tags in between? =

+View the shortcodes in HTML editor, and remove the blank spaces/linebreaks between lines.
+Sometimes it might help to put the entire shortcode in a single line, but leaving a couple of spaces between each shortcode.

 = How do i insert or choose posts easily? =

 Editor menu allows you to insert content manually and choose the posts.
-You will be given a list of posts you have to choose from.
+You can choose from a list of posts.

 = How do i differentiate between a styling and javascript conflict? =

 Not working at all?
 Something other broken?
 It's mostly a javascript conflict.
 But when there is a CSS conflict - things work, but just not looking as expected.

-= Why does the widgets behave strangely sometimes? =
+= Why does the tabs/accordions behave strangely sometimes? =

 This can be related to lot of white space between the shortcodes, which are converted by wordpress into empty space enclosed within `<p>` tags.
 Remove the unwanted space between the shortcodes.

-= Where can i get help about this plugin? =
+= Where can i get help on this plugin? =

 Documentation is available right within the wordpress admin.
 It is present in the